Report from The Center for Global Policy: “Coercive Labor in Xinjiang: Labor Transfer and the Mobilization of Ethnic Minorities to Pick Cotton”

 The following is taken from an Center for Global Policy brief on December 15, 2020.
 "New…

-Justice For All’s Save Uighur Campaign welcomes the Report of the Committee of Experts on the Application of Conventions and Recommendations by the International Labor Organization.
+Justice For All’s Save Uyghur Campaign welcomes the Report of the Committee of Experts on the Application of Conventions and Recommendations by the International Labor Organization.

 This report expresses deep concern regarding the Chinese government’s policies and calls on the Chinese government to take specific steps toward eliminating racial and religious discrimination in employment and occupation, and to amend national and regional policies utilizing vocational training and rehabilitation centers for “political re-education” based on administrative detention.